Thomas D. Pollard: Career

-Along with co-authors William C. Earnshaw, PhD, FRSE; Jennifer Lippincott-Schwartz, PhD; and illustrator Graham Johnson, Pollard is the primary author of the textbook Cell Biology now in its second edition published by Saunders (2007).
-Numerous publications, teaching and public service awards, scientists mentored, and editorial boards served-on exemplify Pollard's tremendous contributions to the fields of education and cell biology.
+Along with co-authors William C. Earnshaw, PhD, FRSE; Jennifer Lippincott-Schwartz, PhD; and illustrator Graham Johnson, Pollard is the primary author of the textbook Cell Biology now in its fourth edition published by Elsevier (2023).
+Numerous publications, teaching and public service awards, scientists mentored, and editorial boards served-on exemplify Pollard's extensive contributions to the fields of education and cell biology.

 Family

-Thomas Pollard is married to Patricia Snowden and they have two children.
-Katherine Snowden Pollard is Director of the Gladstone Institute of Data Science and Biotechnology and a Sloan Research Fellow at the University of California, San Francisco.
-Daniel Avery Pollard is an Assistant Professor in the Biology Department of Western Washington University.
+Thomas Pollard is married to Patricia Snowden, past president of the Maryland League of Women's Voters and cofounder of the Maryland Education Coalition.
+They have two children.
+Katherine Snowden Pollard is director of the Gladstone Institute of Data Science and Biotechnology, a Professor at the University of California, San Francisco, and investigator at the Chan Zuckerberg Biohub.
+Daniel Avery Pollard is an associate professor in the biology department of Western Washington University.